Avital999/telegram-chuck-bot/README.md

 ## Configuration

-The bot requires an encryption key and a bot token for secure communication.
-These sensitive credentials are stored in separate files: `bottoken.txt` and `encryptionkey.txt`.
-For security reasons, these files are not included in the public GitHub repository.
+The bot requires a Bot token and an encryption key for secure communication.
+Please note that these sensitive credentials are not included in the project for security reasons

 ## Deployment